SYSTEMIC GOVERNANCE FAILURES AT MD ANDERSON CANCER CENTER: A CRISIS OF LEADERSHIP, ETHICS AND OVERSIGHT

 A paper with text on it

 This is the retaliatory email Dr. Subudhi sent trying to ruin Kevin’s reputation AFTER we cooperated with the interviews.
+Conditions continued to deteriorate after this.

 September 2019 - I was assigned to Dr. Sharma.
+Immediately I was warned about Dr. Sharma’s aggressive behavior by Tatianna Robles, Department Administrator.

-February 2020 – Kevin Langman Panic Attack
+February 2020 – Kevin Lagman Panic Attack

--Kevin has a panic attack, breakdown after Dr. Subudhi’s abusive behavior.
+-My supervisor, Tiffany Razzo, and Administrative Director, Ginger Araujo, say they will meet with the Chair.
+Tatianna finds out about the meeting and cancels it.
+Kevin has a panic attack, breakdown after Dr. Subudhi’s abusive behavior.
 MD Anderson police are called to intervene.

 March 2020 - Email complaints sent to HR and Ombuds.